michaelshiloh/webRTC/README.md

 Two clients are used: One on the robot, one on the remote device.

-The job of the client on the robot is to serve the video and audio, and to interface via the server to the Arduino
+The server waits for connections to either its root URL or to the "robot" URL.

+**Web client on the robot**
+If a web client connects to the "robot" URL the web page html/client/robot.html is served, which includes the client/js/webrtc.js scripts, and then presents the video from the remote device via WebRTC.
+Video from the robot's camera is sent to the remote device.

-The job of the client on the remote device is to complete the audio/video chat, and to provide navigation
+**Web client on the remote device**
+If a web client connects to the root URL the web page html/client/html/operator.html is served, which again includes the client/js/webrtc.js scripts, and presents video from the robot.
+This web page also presents buttons for navigating the robot.
+When the operator clicks on a button, this is sent to  TBA

 **How to use**